Last Updated: November 27, 2023

 - AI-only case: a case in which only retina images are attached for AI grading, and no mentor is involved.
 The primary purpose is to produce a PDF report from the AI system.

 Cybersight AI is a clinical decision-support platform for ophthalmology.
-This artificial intelligence platform can analyze photos of the retina (fundus images) to detect and visualize glaucoma, macular disease and diabetic retinopathy.
+This artificial intelligence platform can analyze photos of the retina (fundus images) to detect and visualize glaucoma, macular disease and diabetic retinopathy – a process we call Machine Mentoring.
 Output from the AI is available within a few seconds, and up to 8 images can be analyzed at one time.
 Cybersight AI is the only open-access AI platform for ophthalmology and is available to eye health professionals in LMICs.

 There are three methods of using Cybersight AI currently:

 - Cybersight Consult integration: when you submit a Cybersight Consult case in the glaucoma, retina or pediatric retina categories, you can optionally designate images for AI grading.
 When you submit your case, the AI will analyze your images and return a PDF report attached to your case within about a minute.
 This report will be available to both the mentee and mentor.

 - Web application: there is a standalone Cybersight AI web application that can be directly accessed to submit patients’ images for AI grading, for example within a DR screening program.
 This application is available to Orbis-supported projects and partners by special request.